psevestre/openid-fapi/Financial_API_WD_002.md

 The use of [MTLS] for client authentication and sender constraining access tokens brings significant security benefits over the use of shared secrets.
-However in some deployments the certificates used for [MTLS] are issued by a Certificate Authoritiy at an organisation level rather than a client level.
-In such situations it may be common for an organisation with multiple clients to use the same certificates (or certificates with the same DN) accross clients.
+However in some deployments the certificates used for [MTLS] are issued by a Certificate Authority at an organisation level rather than a client level.
+In such situations it may be common for an organisation with multiple clients to use the same certificates (or certificates with the same DN) across clients.
 Implementers should be aware that such sharing means that a compromise of any one client, would result in a compromise of all clients sharing the same key.

 ### 8.11 Duplicate Key Identifiers